 Turmeric was named the breakout star ingredient of 2016 in a Google Food Trends report and its popularity hasn’t abated since.
 People are taking greater interest in functional foods, and how these ingredients can have a positive effect on our health and wellbeing.

-Turmeric’s meteoric rise is thanks to the abundance of purported health benefits associated with it.
-Having been used medicinally in South Asia for some 4,000 years, the rest of the world now wants a look in.
+Turmeric’s meteoric rise is due to a greater awareness of its abundant health benefits.
+It has been used medicinally in South Asia for some 4,000 years, and is now becoming a mainstream part of our diet.

-- Turmeric is a natural antiseptic and antibacterial agent.
+- is a natural antiseptic and antibacterial agent

-- Turmeric may help in the treatment of psoriasis and other inflammatory skin conditions.
+- may help in the treatment of psoriasis and other inflammatory skin conditions

 - may prevent and slow the progression of Alzheimer’s disease by removing amyloyd plaque buildup in the brain.